Research FAQ, COVID-19

 Supervisors must also have individuals performing research in their area confirm, by email or in writing, that they have read and understand all aspects of UPEI's Operational Ease-Back Plan.

 Yes.
-Researchers and graduate students are instructed to do the following:
+Researchers are instructed to do the following:

 - Maintain physical distancing of 2 m/6ft